githubpgq/sentiment-2015-asm/README.md

 The weights for the best CNN model can be downloaded from [here](https://imatge.upc.edu/web/sites/default/files/projects/affective/public_html/2015-asm/twitter_finetuned_test4_iter_180.caffemodel) (217 MB).

 The deep network was developed over [Caffe](http://caffe.berkeleyvision.org/) by [Berkeley Vision and Learning Center (BVLC)](http://bvlc.eecs.berkeley.edu/).
 You will need to follow [these instructions](http://caffe.berkeleyvision.org/installation.html) to install Caffe.

+## Extended work
+This paper was later extended in [this journal paper](https://github.com/imatge-upc/sentiment-2017-imavis) in Image and Vision Computing (IMAVIS) published in 2017.

 ## Acknowledgments